florintanasa/jmix-cli/README.md

 jmix-cli --help
 ```

-If your Linux accept only "external manage" (PEP 668), like my BRGV-OS, do the next for test or to install in virtual environment:
+If your Linux system only supports "external management" (PEP 668), like my BRGV-OS, follow the steps below to test or install in a virtual environment:

 ```bash
 # 1. Create temp test directory